sfu-discourse-lab/GenderGapTracker/statistics/README.md

 # Statistics

-This folder contains scripts to programmatically collect and display statistics for tracking purposes or for summarizing trends related to the GGT.
+This folder contains scripts to programmatically collect and display statistics for tracking purposes or for summarizing trends related to the GGT and RdP.

 ## Installation